 Businesses especially newer ones will never survive without a steady stream of newly converted prospects.
 But your average founder hardly has time to find clients.

-Therefore, they would instead hire full-time or freelance marketers to help them handle the sales part of the business.
+Therefore, they would instead outsource and hire full-time or freelance marketers to help them handle the sales part of the business.